-Department Department of International and European Economic Studies Focus areas 1.
-International Economics and Finance 2.
-International and European Political Economy Department of Economics Economic Theory and Policy Business Economics and Finance International and European Economics Department of Management Science and Technology Operations Research and Business Analytics Operations and Supply Chain Management Software and Data Analysis Technologies Information Systems and Electronic Business Strategy, Entrepreneurship and Human Resources Department of Business 1.
-Business Administration Administration 2.
-Information Systems Administration 3.
-Accounting and Finance Administration 4.
-Marketing Department of Accounting and 1.
-Accounting Finance 2.
-Finance Department of Marketing and Communication International Management, Innovation and Entrepreneurship 2.
-Human Resource Management 3.
-Business Analytics 4.
-Digital Marketing Department of Informatics () 1.
-Theoretical Computer Science 2.
-Computer Systems and Networks 3.
-Information Systems and Information Security 4.
-Databases and Knowledge Management 5.
-Operational Research and Economics of Information Technology 6.
-Computational Mathematics and Scientific Calculations Danasta at Chatistics ·
+Department Focus areas Department of International 1.
+International Economics and Finance and European Economic Studies 2.
+International and European Political Economy Department of Economics 1.
+Economic Theory and Policy

+Department Focus areas 2.
+Business Economics and Finance Department of Management Science and Technology International and European Economics Operations Research and Business Analytics Operations and Supply Chain Management Software and Data Analysis Technologies Information Systems and Electronic Business Department of Business Administration Strategy, Entrepreneurship and Human Resources Business Administration Information Systems Administration Accounting and Finance Administration Marketing Department of Accounting and Finance Accounting Finance Department of Marketing and Communication International Management, Innovation and Entrepreneurship Human Resource Management Business Analytics Digital Marketing Department of Informatics () Theoretical Computer Science Computer Systems and Networks Information Systems and Information Security Databases and Knowledge Management Operational Research and Economics of Information Technology Computational Mathematics and Scientific Calculations Department of Statistics ()

-The Department of Statistics does not offer specific directions in studies.
+() The Department of Statistics does not offer specific directions in studies.
 The Department of Informatics offers six modules of which students select two.

-More detailed information on the curriculais provided at the corresponding course guides and the departments' websites.
+More detailed information on the curriculas provided at the corresponding course guides and the departments' websites.